-The Cathedral also plays a pivotal role in important diocesan events, hosting the annual Chrism Mass in Holy Week, the annual Called To Serve Mass for Catholic school teachers and recently, the ordination of the new Bishop of Maitland-Newcastle, Bill Wright.
+The Cathedral also plays a pivotal role in important diocesan events, hosting the annual Chrism Mass in Holy Week and the annual Called To Serve Mass for Catholic school teachers.

 Built in Romanesque style, the Cathedral achieves a pleasing sense of harmony in its cruciform shape.
 As one approaches the entrance one's eyes are lifted to the lovely Carara white marble life-sized statue of the Saviour; originally standing on a terra cotta base, harmonious with the design of the terra cotta portico.
 This base was later painted cream as were the doric columns of the portico.